mrspecht/mrspecht/README.md

 ## About me

-Hello, world.
+Hello world.
 I'm Andre Specht, an IT instructor and full-stack developer based in Winnipeg, Canada.

 I'm a passionate developer focused on crafting beautiful and functional